-The Benjamin T. Rome School of Music of the Catholic University of America, in cooperation with the Organization of American States (OAS) and the Inter-American Music Council (CIDEM), established the Latin American Center for Graduate Studies in Music in 1984.
+The Departments of Music of the Catholic University of America, in cooperation with the Organization of American States (OAS) and the Inter-American Music Council (CIDEM), established the Latin American Center for Graduate Studies in Music in 1984.

 With this Center, The Catholic University of America has become the only institution in the Americas to offer a minor in Latin American music on the master’s and doctoral levels in the following graduate degree programs:

 - Chamber Music (piano)